-The Layers Tab and others can be repositioned on the left or right side of the Ortelius window.
+You can reposition tabs on either side of the Ortelius window.
 If you prefer a more compact view of the layer list with smaller icons, right-click within the Layers Tab and choose ‘Compact View’ from the contextual menu.

 NEW Logical Display Order of Style Components

-In the Ortelius 2, the Styles Tab displays the list of style components in the same stack order as they are applied to an object.
-When a style component is added, it is “on top” and is logically added to the top of the style component list.
-Style components may be dragged to re-order.
+In the Ortelius 2, the Styles Tab displays the list of style components in the same stack order as they apply to an object.
+When you add a style component, it is “on top” and is logically added to the top of the style component list.
+Drag to re-order style components.

-In Ortelius 1.x, when a style component was added in the Style Inspector, it was added to the bottom of the style component list, even though it was “on top” as the style was applied to an object.
+(In Ortelius 1.9, when you add a style component in the Style Inspector, it is added to the bottom of the style component list, even though it is “on top” as the style was applied to an object.)

 NEW Import Apple ‘Photos’ and ‘Photo Booth’ media through the File > Open Menu

-Apple(TM) sandboxing has made it unreliable for the Ortelius Image Browser to access media directly from other applications, such as Photos and Photo Booth.
-Photos stored in these apps can now reliably be opened or imported through the ‘File > Open’ menu.
+Apple™ sandboxing has made it unreliable for the Ortelius Image Browser to access media directly from other applications, such as Photos and Photo Booth.
+With Ortelius 2 you can reliably open or import photos stored in these apps through the ‘File > Open’ menu.

 - Choose ‘File > Open’ in the main menu.